diogoff/qstvec/README.md

 If you find this package useful, please cite:

-[1] Diogo R. Ferreira, *A Sparse and Truncated State Vector Simulator for Peaked Circuits*, 2026 (to appear)
+[1] Diogo R. Ferreira, *Developing a Sparse and Truncated State-Vector Simulator for Quantum Circuits*, 6th International Workshop on Quantum Software Engineering and Technology, 2026 (to appear)